Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 pip install --upgrade azure-ai-inferencing
 ```

+## Key concepts

-### Create and authenticate clients
+### Create and authenticate a client directly

-The package includes three clients `ChatCompletionsClient`, `EmbeddingsClient` and `ImageGenerationClients`.
-They are all created in the similar manner.
+The package includes two clients `ChatCompletionsClient` and `EmbeddingsClient` <!-- and `ImageGenerationClients`-->.
+Both can be created in the similar manner.
 For example, assuming `endpoint` and `key` are strings holding your endpoint URL and key, this Python code will create and authenticate a synchronous `ChatCompletionsClient`:

 ```python
 from azure.ai.inference import ChatCompletionsClient